ezrafayet/aegis/README.md

 # Architecture

-You have 2 choices of architecture to use it:
+You have multiple choices of architecture to use it:

 ## host on the same domain: